EkkoG/emby-reverse/README.md

 A: Edit `config.yaml`, then restart the program or container.

 **Q: How to view logs?**
 A: The program outputs logs to standard output.
-For Docker, use `docker logs emby-reverse` to view logs.
+For Docker, use `docker logs emby-virtual-lib` to view logs.

 ## License